TranslatorSRI/Babel/README.md

      Ideally, this should produce the entire Babel output in a single run.
 You can also add `--rerun-incomplete` if you need to restart a partially completed job.

+     To help with debugging, the Babel image includes .git information.
+You can switch branches, or fetch new branches from GitHub by running `git fetch origin-https`.

   3. Press `Ctrl+A D` to "detach" the screen.
 You can reconnect to a detached screen by running `screen -r`.
      You can also see a list of all running screens by running `screen -l`.